Hamilton City, California

 Hamilton City (formerly, Hamilton) is a census-designated place (CDP) in Glenn County, California, United States.
 The population was 2,263 at the 2020 census, up from 1,759 at the 2010 census.
 Hamilton City is located 9.5 mi east of Orland, and 10 miles west of Chico at an elevation of 151 feet (46 m).
 The community is inside area code 530.
 The default prefix used for wired telephones in the Hamilton City area is 826.
 The postal ZIP Code is 95951.

 Signature features

 The community is located along the Sacramento River near Mile 199.
 Hamilton High School is in the community.

 The large silos of the former Holly Sugar Plant (formerly served by California Northern Railroad) are visible from all over town.

 "Las Palmas" (Palm Drive; a.k.a.
 County Road 16) is well known to locals and is 2.1 mi long.
-It connected Hamilton City to the now-defunct Mills Orchards, which were originally the home of James Mills, Sr. and his family.
+It connected Hamilton City to the now-defunct Mills Orchards, which were originally the home of James Mills Sr. and his family.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 0.4 sqmi, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 0.4 sqmi, all land.